Gjógv is a small village in the Faroe Islands with a population of just 49 local residents. There is one hotel, the Gjaargardur Guesthouse Gjogv.

 Gjógv Church

-This church dates back to 1929 and was the first in the Faroes to conduct a sermon in the Faroese language.
+The Gjogv Church dates back to 1929.
+It was the first church in the Faores to offer services in the Faroese language.

 Take photos by the river that runs through the village